awsdocs/aws-systems-manager-user-guide/doc_source/tagging-parameters.md

    Note the name of a parameter that you want to tag\.

 1. Run the following command to tag a parameter\.
+Replace each *example resource placeholder* with your own information\.

    ```
-   aws ssm add-tags-to-resource --resource-type "Parameter" --resource-id "parameter-name" --tags "Key=tag-key,Value=tag-value"
+   aws ssm add-tags-to-resource \
+       --resource-type "Parameter" \
+       --resource-id "parameter-name" \
+       --tags "Key=tag-key,Value=tag-value"
    ```

    If successful, the command has no output\.

-   *parameter\-name* is the name of the SSM parameter you want to tag\.

-   *tag\-key* is the name of a custom key you supply\.
-For example, *Environment* or *Project*\.

-   *tag\-value* is the custom content for the value you want to supply for that key\.
-For example, *Production* or *Q321*\.

 1. Run the following command to verify the parameter tags\.